commontoolsinc/tutorials/llm-builtin.md

       {derive(llmResponse.result, (res) => res ?
 JSON.stringify(res) : "")}
     </div>
 ```
 `llmResponse` is typed as `Opaque<LLMBuiltInState>`.
-The important thing to know about this is that it has a `result?` property, which, not surprisingly, as the result of the llm call.
+The important thing to know about this is that it has a `result?` property (the ? means its optional).
+This is where the result of the llm call is stored.
 Since `result` is optional, we need to call derive on it and check that it is defined.
 The result can be either a direct string or an array of parts.
 We call JSON.stringify() because
 this just makes it easier to do a bunch of work to display it.
 It won't be pretty, but you'll get
 content you're looking for.

 If you deploy and run it, you should be able to enter a message into the input form, then wait a few seconds and see a response from our friendly LLM.
 Here is what it looks like for me:

 ![](./images/llm_final.png)
 **Figure**: Final Recipe

 ## The Final Flow
 Et voilà !
 Hopefully that worked for you.
 The full source code is listed at the end of this section.

+Here is the flow control at a high level.
+When the system first loads, it executes the body of the recipe() function, which creates the `userMessage` cell, and `llmResponse` which holds the result of calling `llm()`.

+Technically, the `llm()` built-in is called once with the undefined userMessage upon its initialization.

+The charm then renders the code in the [UI] section and the system sets the reactive node to display the llmResponse within the `derive(llmResponse.result)` and the user's message with `{userMessage}`.
+These initially don't show anything since the values are undefined.

+The user types a prompt into the `<common-send-message>` component which triggers the `textInputHandler()`.
+The handler gets passed in the event, which contains the user's message (as a normal js object), and also the `userMessage` which is a Cell.
+The handler sets the cell's value with the event message.

+The `userMessage` has been updated now and therefore kicks off the reactive system.
+The derive to show the `userMessage` is updated and we now see `User Message: {userMessage}`.
+The `llm()` built-in notices that its object has been updated and runs again.
+In a few seconds, it gets a response back from the LLM.
+This sets `llmResponse.result`, which triggers its `derive(llmResponse.result)`.
+And finally we see the `llmResponse: ...` in the [UI].

 There's a lot more to discover with the llm() function call (such as sending a list of user and agent messages for history or even tool use) and even more to learn about the Common Tools runtime system.